carmstrong/deis/store/README.md

 to use the CephFS shared filesystem (in Ceph, this is a metadata server daemon, or MDS)
 * [store-monitor](https://index.docker.io/u/deis/store-monitor/) - the service responsible for
 keeping track of the cluster state (this is also called a monitor in Ceph)
+* [store-volume](https://index.docker.io/u/deis/store-volume/) - a container which mounts a CephFS
+FUSE filesystem to be used by other containers

 These are all based upon the [store-base](https://github.com/deis/deis/tree/master/store/base) image, which is a Docker container that preinstalls Ceph.